stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 Use a formatting tool with a plugin to your editor, so that your code is automatically formatted to a consistent style.

 If possible, use [Black](https://black.readthedocs.io/en/stable/) to format your code.
 Black is now the leading code formatter for Python.
-It has been adopted by the Python Software Foundation and other projects.
+Black has been adopted by the Python Software Foundation and other major Python projects.
 It formats Python code to a style that follows the [PEP 8](https://www.python.org/dev/peps/pep-0008/) standard, but allows longer line lengths.

 # Language Syntax